Skip to main content

 Jack left Rifle Range Camp, Enoggera for Europe in October 1917.
 He contracted measles whilst on board ship but recovered to join the 52nd Battalion in England for training before embarking for France.

 Jack was hospitalized in May 1918 after gas poisoning and when he returned to duty he was transferred to reinforce the depleted 49th Infantry Battalion in the Somme Valley.
-Two moths later Jack was killed in action near Bray on 12 August 1918.
+Two months later Jack was killed in action near Bray on 12 August 1918.

 Jack's comrades reported that he died instantly after being hit by a shell in the front lines.
 Their statements can be read on the digitised Red Cross Missing and Wounded files at the Australian War Memorial.